 - Quality Reporting

-- Live account feeds for international bank accounts (a luxury, but exceptionally useful).
+- Live account feeds for Australian and international bank accounts (a luxury, but exceptionally useful).

-One cloud based software I found that did all this, hassle free was Pocketsmith.
-I’ve been using Pocketsmith for about three years now and still love it.
+One cloud based platform I found that did all this, hassle free was Pocketsmith.
+I’ve been using Pocketsmith for about 4 years now and absolutely love it.

 Pocketsmith was founded by its New Zealand developers in 2008 and now provides its personal finance software to customers in 196 countries.
 It recently had a major under the hood refresh and was given a more modern user interface, which is quite pleasing to the eye.